 heresy" was a smaller

-group within a larger group that tried to do something against the ideas of the bigger group.
+group or division within a larger group that tried to do something different or against the ideas of the bigger group or division.
+The word added the meaning of the ideas of the group rather than just the group itself.

 Was the "